SycloverTeam/SCTF-2026/Web/Transit Privilege/writeup-en.md

 }
 ```

-Even without the source code, the interesting words are already there:
+Even before seeing the source code, the important words are already there: `policyRef`, `routing`, `handoff`, and `retained`.
+At that point the natural idea is simple: if the reviewer is decided here, can the routing metadata be pushed back toward the request owner?

-- `policyRef`
-- `routing`
-- `handoff`
-- `retained`

-That is enough to start testing whether the routing metadata can be used to make the request come back to the owner.

-The intended payload is:
+The payload that actually works is:

 ```json
 {